 BCAG created their ICT Rollout Plan in combination with a Zero-Emission Bus Transition Master Plan, which explains BCAG's plans for transition in greater detail.
 The Master Plan will be maintained and updated annually.
-As a result of CTE's fleet transition planning methodology described herein and in greater detail in the Master Plan, BCAG decided to pursue a zero-emission bus fleet composed of 75% BEBs and 25% fuel cell electric buses (FCEB).
-BCAG's fleet transition strategy is to replace each ICE bus with a BEB as they reach the end of their 12-year useful life.
+As a result of CTE's fleet transition planning methodology described herein and in greater detail in the Master Plan, BCAG decided to pursue a zero-emission fleet comprised of 75% BEBs and 25% fuel cell electric buses (FCEB).
+BCAG's fleet transition strategy is to replace each ICE bus with a BEB as they reach the end of their useful life.
 In 2030, however, rather than replacing all 13 buses that have reached the end of their useful life with BEBs, BCAG plans to procure 8 FCEBs in addition to 5 BEBs, thus resulting in a mixed fleet.
-Pending the availability and feasibility of zero emissions cutaway or Class V style public transit vehicles, BCAG plans to replace their ICE cutaways with battery electric cutaways once they reach the end of their 7-year useful life according to the ICT purchasing requirement, resulting in a 100% zero emission cutaway fleet by 2036.